Who We Are and Why We Are Here

 Why This Matters

 This project broadly asks the question: “what do you think of when you hear the term “Heartland?”
 In popular imagination, it’s easy to think of the very largely rural center of the country with its farms of wheat and corn, open ranges of cattle and thunderstorms with destructive tornadoes.
-When people talk about the Heartland, they imagine Kansas-as-synecdoche, conjuring images of The Wizard of Oz, constituting the very center and image of “Americanness.”
+When people talk about the Heartland, they imagine Kansas-as-synecdoche, conjuring images of The Wizard of Oz and constituting the very center and image of “Americanness.”
 And yet, Kansas is generally regarded as “flyover country,” associated directly with the rural heart of the U.S. but assumed to be lacking in the type of diversity that has long characterized urban centers on either coast.

-This is what we know living in Heartland: the state of Kansas has experienced demographic changes common throughout the U.S., and it is similarly struggling to meet the academic needs of students who identify as BIPOC (Black, indigenous, or a persons of color).
+In reality: the state of Kansas has experienced demographic changes common throughout the U.S., and it is similarly struggling to meet the academic needs of students who identify as BIPOC (Black, indigenous, or a persons of color).
 Latinos, for example, are the least educated of all major ethnic groups, and the growth in college degrees for Black, indigenous and Latinx students is relatively stagnant.
 Average standardized scores in math and reading have increased for Latinx students, but the population continues to underperform, drop out more frequently, or is less likely to graduate high school on time relative to their peers.
 In other words, as educators we know what outsiders think of the Midwest, and we see how different the reality is from the imagination.
 That reductive but constant stereotype does more than erase a long history of immigration to and globalization in Kansas; it actually is potentially counter-productive to the incorporation of immigrants into our communities.
 Whether it is because of Kansas’s historical and current reliance on migrant labor or potentially advantageous economic and social conditions, there is today significant diversity among Latinx and African immigrant populations throughout the region.

 The Coming to the Heartland team is committed to building knowledge about Latin American and African migration and serving immigrant communities in Kansas through education, the arts, and outreach.
 Drawing specifically on our unique positioning within an institute of higher learning that is also the flagship university of the state of Kansas, and aided by your direct connection to children and their families as educators, we aim to bring attention to the particular challenges endured by immigrants.